 Automotive Electrician Training

-To become an automotive electrician, you must have good problem-solving skills as well as a passion for electrical systems and automobiles.
+To become an automotive electrician, you must have good problem-solving skills, as well as an interest in electrical systems and automobiles.

-Although not all employers require formal education, many do, and it can be a good investment.
-Auto electricians should complete an automotive electrical systems program or certification through a qualified vocational school, technical school, community college, or trade school.
-The education and training to become an automotive electrician uses both classroom study and hands-on training to learn.
+Although not all employers require formal education, many do, and it tends to be a good investment.
+Automotive electrical systems programs come in a few different forms.
+You could either earn a degree in an automotive electrical systems/technology program, or get your certification through a qualified vocational school, technical school, community college, or trade school.

 Associate degree programs in automotive technology typically take two years to complete if you attend school full time.
 Many automotive technology associate degree programs require the completion of chemistry, physics, and advanced mathematics courses.
 Additionally, many degree programs will require that you learn how to read electrical wiring plans.